Cyber Scheme Team Leader (CSTL) Infrastructure Exam

 - Advanced capability to exploit MSWindows OR Unix OR network devices.

-The CSTL exam is structured to simulate a real-world penetration test for a client.
+The exam is structured to simulate a real-world penetration test for a client.
 It comprises three phases:

 Phase 1 – Scoping